isabel-amaral/feup-ldts-Frogger/docs/README.md

 #### **Duplicate code**
 In some parts of the code we have some kind of similar logics being executed several times in different methods.
+For example, in the moveTurtles and moveTreeTrunks methods the code is similar and perform the same job, but for different elements.

 #### **Switch statements**
 We use instances of switch cases to handle Key Actions.
 However, we could not find an easier way to read the input